botworld-wiki/beatburger.github.io/_bots/virus.md

 botRarity: "Epic"
 botRaritySortOrder: "4"
 botAcquisition: "<a href='/virus#uberbot' title='Epic jobs serie to get Virus'>Uberbot</a>"
 botOpinion: "Virus is considered one of the most viable bots in general.
-It performs extremely good in arena and can be a game changer, as well as helping clearing mega bot in danger zone."
+It performs extremely good in arena and can be a game changer."
 searchKeywords: ""